rudelm/rudelm.github.io/content/post/2020-09-23-email-notification-for-fail2ban-events.md

 action = %(action_mwl)s
 ```

-The action can be one of these, whereby I&#8217;ve chosen action_mwl:
+The action can be one of these, whereby I've chosen action_mwl:

   * action_: ban only the IP
   * action_mw: ban the IP and send email with whois information about the banned IP